harshpreet14/journalling/README.md

 ## `Local Installation Guide`

 ### `Prerequisites:`
-1. Node.js: Install node version (v 18.0.2) on your local environment.
+1. Node.js: Install node version (v18.16.0) on your local environment.

 2. Git: Download the latest version of Git from their official website.